-Created a culture focused on Dome’s most valuable resource, its people, which contributed to their ranking as one of the “Best Places to Work” by San Francisco Business Journal
+Created a culture focused on Dome’s most valuable resource, its people, which contributed to their ranking as one of the “Best Places to Work” by San Francisco Business Times

 As one employee said, “We feel appreciated because Dome gave us opportunity to make things better.
 They invested in us.
 We were really busy, and yet it was still possible.”